shivaramv357/semantic-segmentation-project/README.md

 # Semantic Scene Understanding for Autonomous Driving (Video-Based)

-This project implements semantic segmentation using DeepLabV3 to understand road scenes.
-It processes video input frame-by-frame and overlays segmentation results.
+This project demonstrates a perception pipeline for autonomous driving using deep learning-based semantic segmentation.

 ---